• Skip to primary navigation

 🧈 Tofu

-Tofu is 1 of the most common vegan and vegetarian ingredients as it takes on flavours very easily and is protein packed.
+Tofu is 1 of the most common vegan and vegetarian ingredients as it absorbs flavours very easily and is a high protein ingredient.

 Chinese people have been making tofu for centuries so we have a LOT of tofu recipes!
 (I've kept it to just 3 here as many vegans complain about tofu overload.)